AndrewDongminYoo/docs-trunk-io-ko/merge/legacy/using-the-webapp.md

----
-description: Using the webapp with the older legacy Trunk Merge.
----

 # Using the Webapp

+Using the webapp with the older legacy Trunk Merge.

 The Trunk web app has a UI for inspecting the status of pull requests or your queue health.